aalto-trafficsense/regular-routes-client/README.markdown

     flush_threshold = 24
     web_cl_id = "09340928343298-983jlkdfs098w3rj.apps.googleusercontent.com"

-web_cl_id coming from Google developer console "client id for web application".
+The web_cl_id key generation is explained in the reguler-routes-devops Readme.markdown.
+It is now read from Google developer console "APIs & Auth" / "Credentials" / "OAuth 2.0 client IDs" / "Web client 1". "client id for web application" / "client".
 The sample one above is garbage.

+## 3.2 Generate signed APK

+Select "Build" / "Generate signed APK".
+Select the proper keystore (generated during the devops installation).
+The keystore usernames and passwords were also generated (and documented? :-) during devops.
+The key alias needs to be updated.
+For the TrafficSense project sample environment the files (separate for test and production servers) are in the project drive.

 ## 3.3 Build problems & solutions